Cozy Tapes Vol. 1: Friends

-Cozy Tapes Vol. 1: Friends is the debut studio album by hip hop collective ASAP Mob.
-It was released on October 31, 2016, by ASAP Worldwide, Polo Grounds Music and RCA Records.
+Cozy Tapes Vol. 1: Friends is the debut studio album by American hip hop collective ASAP Mob.
+It was released on October 31, 2016, through ASAP Worldwide, Polo Grounds Music and RCA Records.
 The album contains verses from each member of the ASAP Mob group such as ASAP Rocky, ASAP Twelvyy, ASAP Ant, ASAP Ferg, ASAP Nast, Playboi Carti and Yung Lord/ASAP Bari.
 ASAP Mob enlisted the variety of guest appearances from Juicy J, Key!, Wiz Khalifa, BJ the Chicago Kid, Buddy, Skepta, Lil Uzi Vert, Lil Yachty, MadeinTYO, Onyx, Offset, Tyler, The Creator and Yung Gleesh; as well as the album's production was provided by Hector Delgado, alongside several other record producers such as AyoDlo, Crazy Mike, Dun Deal, Lil Awree, DJ Smokey, Plu2o Nash, Maaly Raw and Wavy Wallace.

 Cozy Tapes Vol. 1: Friends was supported by four singles: "Yamborghini High" featuring Juicy J, "Crazy Brazy" featuring Key!, "Runner" featuring ASAP Ant and Lil Uzi Vert, and "Telephone Calls" featuring ASAP Rocky, Tyler, The Creator, Playboi Carti and Yung Gleesh.
 The project was released commercially to its streaming services with a physical CD, and the project also was released three weeks after the album's initial release.

 Album cover

-The album cover is a baby picture of ASAP Mob founder ASAP Yams, who died on January 18, 2015, at the age of 26.
+The album cover is a baby picture of ASAP Mob founder ASAP Yams, who died on January 18, 2015, at the age of 26, due to an overdose to mixed drug intoxication.

 Singles

 The album's lead single, "Yamborghini High" was released on January 16, 2016.
 The track features a guest appearance from American rapper Juicy J, with production by Hector Delgado.
+It is certified Platnum by the Recording Industry Association of America (RIAA).
 The second single, "Crazy Brazy" was released on October 14, 2016.
 The track features a guest appearance from American rapper Key!, with production by Wavy Wallace.

 The album's third single, "Runner" was released on October 28, 2016.
 The track features a guest appearance from American rapper Lil Uzi Vert, with production by Maaly Raw.
 The fourth single, "Telephone Calls" featuring Tyler, The Creator, Playboi Carti and Yung Gleesh, was released on October 28, 2016.
+On October 16, 2020, the single was certified Gold by the RIAA.